junxit/us-congress-bills-109/metadata.md

 - 2006-07-14 — Introduced in Senate
 - 2006-07-14 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S7563)
+- 2006-08-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR 8/3/2006 S8902-8903)
+- 2006-08-04 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 8/3/2006 S8902-8903)
+- 2006-08-04 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR 8/3/2006 S8902-8903)
+- 2006-08-04 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR 8/3/2006 S8902-8903)